wp-plugins/pbp-dashboard-widget-cleaner/readme.txt

 = Automatic =

-* In the admin panel under plugins page, click Add New
+* In the admin panel under plugins page, click Add New.
-* go to Upload tab
+* Go to Upload tab.
-* browse "PBP Dashboard Changer" and click install now
+* Browse "PBP Dashboard Changer" and click install now.
-* Click Active plugin
+* Click Active plugin.
 * Go to settings => "PBP DB Changer" and customize your settings.

 = Manual =

 * Extract zip file to your wp-content/plugins directory.
-* In the admin panel under plugins, activate "PBP Dashboard Changer".
+* In the admin panel under plugins, click active "PBP Dashboard Changer".
 * Go to settings => "PBP DB Changer" and customize your settings.

 == Frequently Asked Questions ==